 I note in passing that CAIR has itself been criticized for defending accused perpetrators of

-terrorist actions in the United States by Islamic militants
+terrorist actions in the United States by Islamic militants. ["Hamas Goes to Foggy Bottom," New

 York Post, 9/15/98] Without a detailed knowledge of the basis of these charges, I am unable to